 parameters of the connectivity analysis, we will outline some general habitat features for the species of focus.
 Fishers require certain habitat features often found in mature and old-growth forests, such as wide trees and dense canopy cover.
 These components are critical for denning and resting.
-The home range of a female fisher is around 9.8 km^2 (3.8 mi.^2), while the home range size of a male can be significantly larger and sometimes double that of the females in a region (100-102).
-Fisher home ranges, while generally centered on oldgrowth forests, sometimes extend into lower quality areas that have fewer denning and resting features.
+The home range of a female fisher is around 9.8 km (3.8 mi.), while the home range size of a male can be significantly larger and sometimes double that of the females in a region (100-102).
+Fisher home ranges, while generally centered on old-growth forests, sometimes extend into lower quality areas that have fewer denning and resting features.
 Dispersal distances of young fishers and males searching for new habitat vary depending on habitat quality but average around 6 to 10 km (3.7 to 6.2 mi.)
-(101, 103, 104).
-A general home range for a pair of northern spotted owls ranges between 12 and 20 km2 (4.6 to 7.7 mi.2), most of which is in older forest habitat (105-111).
+(101, 103, 104) .
+A general home range for a pair of northern spotted owls ranges between 12 and 20 km (4.6 to 7.7 mi.), most of which is in older forest habitat (105-111).
 Northern spotted owls generally migrate to new territories that are within approximately 15 to 25 km (9.3 to 16 mi.)
-(107, 111, 112).
-The average home range of a marten (Martes americana) in comparable landscapes is 2.3 km2 (0.9 mi.2), yet depending on habitat features and elevation, this number can vary quite widely (102, 113).
-Affected by logging and sensitive to impacts from genetic isolation and inbreeding depression, martens require strong connectivity (114-117).
-Average dispersal is around 3.8 km (2.4 mi.), and like the fisher, the distribution of resting sites determines successful dispersal for marten (115, 118-120).
-The home range of a northern flying squirrel (Glaucomys sabrinus) spans from 0.12 to 0.4 km2 (0.05 to 0.15 mi.2) (121, 122).
+(107, 111, to $0.15 \text{ mi.}^2$ ) (121, 122).
 Flying squirrels are most often found in old forest stands with trees >74 cm (29 in.)
-DBH and they are significantly affected by logging around their habitat areas (123-125).
-They require mature forest stands for travel corridors (126, 127).
+DBH and they are significantly affected